Spain Locks Down Town Of 32,000 For Two Weeks - UrduPoint

 But with 312 cases per 100,000 inhabitants, Aragon is a greater cause for concern in terms of the infection rate.

-Local authorities have imposed different forms of lockdown, with Barcelona requesting residents not to leave their homes while Aranda de Duero citizens face police checks.
+Local authorities have imposed different forms of lockdown, with Barcelona requesting residents not to leave their homes while Aranda del Duero citizens face police checks.

 Spain's nationwide lockdown lasted from mid-March until June 21, but the government has ruled out re-imposing it across the country.